Package 'tlm'

 ...

-further additional arguments for the print method.
+additional arguments for print.effectInfo.

 Value